aather/abyss/README.md

 - Application Metrics:
   - **cassandra**
-    - coordinator and C* column family read and write latency
+    - JVM metrics: GC, heap and nonheap memory
-    - IOPS coordinator and C* column family read and write Ops
+    - coordinator and Cassandra column family IO latency and IOPS
     - Pending Tasks: Type of Tasks pending completion: compaction, hintedhandoff, readstage, etc..
     - compaction: total bytes compacted, memtable size and memtable switch rate
-    - sstable stats, sstable cached in memory, sstable sizes and sstable counts
+    - sstable stats, sstable cached in memory, sstable sizes and sstable counts -**kafka**
-    - java memory Heap and non heap usage
+    -
+  -**tomcat**
-    - GC garbage collection duration
+    -

 - Benchmark Metrics
+    Benchmark agents can automate running IO and Network benchmark and graphing results.
+Thousands of iterations can be performed
     - **ping -A:** measure net latency.
 Adoptive ping that adopts to RTT.
 There can only be one unanswered probe pending at any time.
 Lower value (RTT) is better representing lower network latency
     - **netperf:** measure net latency: TCP request response test with request/response payload of 1 byte.
 There can be only one transaction pending at any time.
 Higher number of transactions (TPS) is better representing lower network latency
     - **netperf:** measure net throughput.
 TCP throughput test with message size equals to the default socket buffer size, Amazon AWS cloud instances are throttled for outbound traffic.
 This test validates if the instance is achieving amazon advertise instance network bandwidth limit.
 Higher number is better.
-    - **memcache:** measure net latency: Open source memcached client "mcblaster" is used to warm up the memcached server cache with 2 Million 100 bytes records. mcblaster client then performs 10k, 20k, 30k,...
-80k gets/sec transactions to measure latencies.
-At the end of test, transactions completed within 1-10 ms are bucketed in 1ms increments.
-Tests showing higher number of gets operations in low latency buckets is better.
-To measure the impact of high rate get/second request, ping and netperf latency tests were kept running during the memcache testing.
+    - **memcache:** measure net latency: Open source memcached client "mcblaster" is used to warm up the memcached server cache with 2 Million 100 bytes records. mcblaster client then performs "gets" request at various RPS rates and measure memcache latencies.
+At the end of test, transactions completed within 1-10 ms are bucketed in 10ms increments.

-To interpret benchmark visualization correctly, it is important to understand how data points (metrics) in the graph are generated:
-  - For ping and netperf tests, I calculated min, max, 95th and 99th%ile on latency and throughput values printed during tests and then published them as metric.
-That means, every data point in the graph represents a single test result.
-Each test ran for 5-10 seconds
-  - For memcached tests, I use the name/value of the bucket as a metric printed after the test ends.
-Each test ran for 10 seconds.
-Every data point in the graph represent a single test result.
-For memcached tests, "gets" RPS of 70k were used to measure its impact on overall Network latency.
+    - **webserver:** Open source "wrk" client is used to run RPS test again nginx or any other web server

+*NOTE: Every data point in the graph represents a single test result.
+Considering Tests duration can be more than 5 seconds, Time scale in graph is fabricated to keep data points to look like generated every 5 seoncs.
+This is to keep time series database happy

 ## Future Enhancements
-- Web browser interface instead of config files to start and control metric collection
+- Web browser interface instead of config file "env.pl" to setup and start metric collection
 - Support for new Applications
-- Support for low level kernel metrics collected using: perf, ftrace, systemtap, sysdig
+- Support for low level kernel metrics collected using: perf, ftrace, ebpf, systemtap, sysdig
-- Support influxDB and ElasticSearch as a backend datastore
+- Generate metrics in the format supported by other datasources: influxDB, ElasticSearch and Cloudwatch
-- Support for collecting time based java and system stacktraces using perf and accumulating it into ElasticSearch, influxDb  or Graphite for visualization using Brenden Gregg's Flame Graph.
-With support for frame pointer fix in openJDK and OracleJDK and java perf-agent integration, it is possible to have full stack analysis by collecting stack traces with Java (JIT), JVM, libc, and kernel routines.
+- Support for collecting time based application and system stacktraces using perf and accumulating it into ElasticSearch, influxDb  or Graphite for visualization using Brenden Gregg's Flame Graph.
+Perf makes it possible to have full stack analysis capability by collecting stack traces with Java (JIT), JVM, libc, and kernel routines.

 ## Disclaimer
 Use it at your own risk.
-Tested on Ubuntu Trusty only.
+Net benchmarks agents may cause high load and IO benchmark may overwrite and recreate a file system.
+Tested on Linux Ubuntu distribution only.

 ## License